BenTurner9007/Hidey-Hole-Archaeology-Qfield-Projects/docs/fieldwalking_project/documentation/fieldwalking-project-explained.md

 ---

 # Key Project Features
-So this fieldwalking project has been setup with a few unique features which aim to address key paradata data collection that is often missed.
+So this fieldwalking project has been setup with a few unique features which aim to address key metadata and paradata data collection that is often missed.

 ## Horizontal accuracy indicator within fieldwalking finds layer
-This is a key feature of the project setup and has been included for several reasons.
-In commercial field archaeology it is standard practise that each find spot is geolocated using survey grade GPS equipment - usually to within a few centimeter accuracy.
-Most field units will be setup to use this sort of equipment, but volunteer/community groups may not have access to this level of equipment, and will likely not have the skills required to use survey grade GPS equipment.
+This is a key feature of the project setup, included for several reasons.

+In commercial field archaeology, it's standard practice to geolocate each find spot using survey-grade GPS equipment — typically accurate to within a few centimetres.
+Most professional field units have access to this equipment, but volunteer and community groups often don't, and may also lack the training needed to operate it.

-As a result of this, many community groups may result to older techniques of logging finds in transects and stints where finds are located within a linear corridor block.
-Although can be useful... with the technology (freely!) available to use today, we can start to do one better.
-With Qfield we can use our internal phone gps to locate our find spots - with one very important caveat to remember.
-Phone GPS accuracy is at best around 1m (ish).
-The Qfield project supplied in the geopackage has been setup to record the internal phone gps accuracy within the 'haccuracy' field for each point taken.
-This is then buffered out to produce a radius around each point.
-This gives us an indication of the likely radius in which each findspot sits.
-Although not as good as survey grade GPS accuracy - this infomation gives some useful insight when conducting spatial analysis on each findspot.
+As a result, many community groups fall back on older techniques: logging finds within transects or stints, where finds are recorded as belonging to a linear corridor rather than a precise point.
+While this approach has its uses, the technology now freely available to us lets us do better.

+QField allows us to use a phone's internal GPS to record find spot locations directly — with one important caveat: phone GPS accuracy is, at best, around 1 metre.
+To account for this, the QField project supplied in the GeoPackage records each point's GPS accuracy in the haccuracy field.
+This value is then used to generate a buffer radius around each point, giving a visual indication of the likely area in which the true find spot sits.

+While this doesn't match survey-grade GPS precision, it provides genuinely useful information when carrying out spatial analysis on find spot data.

-The default user expression in the haccuracy field is
+The default user expression in the `haccuracy` field is
 > @haccuracy

 ## Paradata Tables